 Based on the school's progress data for each student, they will be guided to consider one or two option pathways which will be shared with families.
 All students must follow one of these.
-Details about the courses available can be found in this booklet and on the school website.
+Details about the courses available can be found on the school website.